Record and Schedule automated User Flows Tests in Testdom.io

 • Add logic and loops to handle conditional flows or repeated lists.

-• Remove steps that are not needed.
+• Remove steps that are not needed or that you want to replace with more robust logic.

 Advanced Tips